 React Native uses StyleSheet API to pass styles over the bridge most of the time.
-That API processes your styles and makes sure they’re passed only once over the bridge.
-During runtime, it substitutes the value of style prop with a numeric unique identifier that corresponds to the cached style on the native side.
+That API processes your styles and ensure they’re passed only once over the bridge.
+During runtime, it substitutes the value of the style prop with a numeric unique identifier that corresponds to the cached style on the native side.

 As a result, rather than sending a large array of objects every time React Native is to re-render its UI, the bridge has to now deal with an array of numbers, which is much easier to process and transfer.

-Whether you’re facing any performance challenges right now, it is a good practice to implement a set of best practices around native modules as the benefits are not just about the speed but also the user experience.
+Whether you’re facing any performance challenges right now, it is smart to implement a set of best practices around native modules as the benefits are not just about the speed but also the user experience.